grafana/grafana/docs/sources/features/datasources/loki.md

 ## Annotations

 You can use any non-metric Loki query as a source for annotations.
-Log content will be used as annotation text, so there is no need for additional mapping.
+Log content will be used as annotation text and your log stream labels as tags, so there is no need for additional mapping.

 > Note: Annotations for Loki are only available in Grafana v6.4+